saichandd/sbml/README.md

 SBML is a programming language similar to sml with additional powerful features on list operators.

-It is implemented in python using Yacc.
+It is implemented in python using PLY.

 ## Dependencies